 If you need to learn final cut pro to edit that great video you just shot, there is no need to sign up for a course at the local trade school, and there is no need to pay someone to do the video editing for you.
 The internet and its learning sites will provide you with all the skills you need to know to operate the most basic and the most complex software packages out there.

 Given enough time, some online learning can turn just about anyone from a novice to an accomplished expert.
 All it takes is a computer, an internet connection, some time and dedication.

 What are online courses?

 We all know how technology has made the world smaller, smarter and more accessible.
 Like everything, education is no longer a thing of an institution.
 Limitations are long gone and every academic is only a few clicks away from their college.
 Above all, online learning has totally changed how education used to work.
 Classroom programs are no longer necessary just to get a certification in a program of your choice.
 Online courses have taken their place and these are as reputed as classroom programs if not more.
 The importance of online courses has increased too much recently and there is not just one reason for that.

 Online courses are recognized programs that are taught by professionals and are available at your fingerprint.
 To be clear, not every online course is recognized by hiring companies and thus such can only be considered as online tutorials — and not online courses.
 Online courses provide proper student-teacher interaction, questionnaire and most importantly certification.

 Why are online courses becoming popular?

-Online degree and online short courses certification programs are not new but these have been becoming popular in the last couple of years.
+Online degree and online short courses certification programs are not new but these have become popular in the last couple of years.
 There are several reasons for this – accessibility is the major one.
 Other features include cost effectiveness, quality, availability and variety.